Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 * zlib.dll

 ###Start of Actual Code
-&nbsp;&nbsp;&nbsp;Now lets get some actual code on a page.
+&nbsp;&nbsp;&nbsp;Now let's get some actual code on a page.
-Well actually, lets get an actual page on the project.
+Well actually, let's get an actual page on the project.
 To start just add a new class file, I will be calling mine DrW_SDL2.
 Mostly because the Dr makes you think Doctor W which is cool, that and the three letters are relatively unique to help with auto-complete.